Soviet Union–United States relations: Dissolution of the Soviet Union

 While Gorbachev acquiesced to the democratization of Soviet satellite states, he suppressed separatist movements within the Soviet Union itself.
 Stalin had occupied and annexed the Baltic states of Lithuania, Latvia, and Estonia in the 1940s.
 The old leadership was executed or deported or fled; hundreds of thousands of Russians moved in, but nowhere were they a majority.
 Hatreds simmered.
 Lithuania's March 1990 proclamation of independence was strongly opposed by Gorbachev, who feared that the Soviet Union could fall apart if he allowed Lithuania's independence.
-The United States had never recognized the Soviet illegal incorporation of the Baltic states, and the crisis in Lithuania left Bush in a difficult position.
+The United States had never recognized the Soviet incorporation of the Baltic states, and the crisis in Lithuania left Bush in a difficult position.
 Bush needed Gorbachev's cooperation in the reunification of Germany, and he feared that the collapse of the Soviet Union could leave nuclear arms in dangerous hands.
 The Bush administration mildly protested Gorbachev's suppression of Lithuania's independence movement, but took no action to directly intervene.
 Bush warned independence movements of the disorder that could come with secession from the Soviet Union; in a 1991 address that critics labeled the "Chicken Kiev speech", he cautioned against "suicidal nationalism".